Encoding argumentation frameworks with set attackers to propositional logic systems: Preliminaries

-Secondly, let us review some definitions about semantics.
-A given semantics can be characterized either through extension-based or labelling-based approaches.
-This paper employs exclusively the labelling method. \begin{defn} A labelling for an $HOAF$ is a total function $lab^{HO}: A^{HO} \rightarrow L^{HO}$ where $L^{HO}$ is a set of labels and $A^{HO}$ is a set of arguments and attacks.
-A labelling for an $SETAF$ is a total function $lab^S: A^{S} \rightarrow L^{S}$ where $L^{S}$ is a set of labels and $A^{S}$ is a set of arguments. \end{defn} If the label set of a labelling $lab$ is a subset of the unit real interval \([0,1]\), we call $lab$ a numerical labelling.
-Specifically, if the label set of a labelling $lab$ is \(\{0, \frac{1}{2}, 1\}\) (or \([0,1]\)), we call $lab$ a 3-valued labelling (or \([0,1]\)-valued labelling).
+Secondly, we review key concepts related to semantics.
+Roughly speaking, a semantics is a method for determining the acceptability of arguments (and attacks in higher-order frameworks).
+A given semantics can be characterized using either extension-based or labelling-based approaches.
+A \emph{labelling} of an $AF$ is a function that assigns to each argument (and each attack in an $HOAF$) a label from a given set.
+The extension-based approach characterizes a semantics by selecting sets of arguments that satisfy certain semantic constraints.
+In contrast, a \emph{labelling-based semantics} for a class of $AF$s is a function that assigns to each $AF$ in that class a set of valid labellings.
+This paper employs exclusively the labelling-based approach.
+If the set of labels for a labelling $lab$ is a subset of the unit interval $[0,1]$, we call $lab$ a \emph{numerical labelling}.
+We only consider numerical labellings in this paper.
+Specifically, if the label set is $\{0, \frac{1}{2}, 1\}$ or $[0,1]$, we call $lab$ a \emph{3-valued labelling} or a \emph{$[0,1]$-valued labelling}, respectively.